 Watson helps Washington State beat No. 19 Wisconsin 17-14

-''He represented himself and all the work he's put in,'' Washington State coach Jake Dickert said. ''I'm proud of him.''
+He only let his emotions out once the game ended as he thanked Atuaia for the advice.

+“The fireworks were going in my head when the clock hit zero,” said Watson, who had 10 carries for 33 yards.

-A game that featured three turnovers by each team and multiple bizarre plays produced a happy homecoming for Dickert.
+Washington State (2-0) was about a 17-point underdog but survived a game that featured multiple bizarre plays to produce a happy homecoming for Watson and Cougars coach Jake Dickert.

 Dickert was born in the Milwaukee suburb of Waukesha, Wisconsin, about 65 miles east of Camp Randall Stadium.
-Dickert played for Wisconsin-Stevens Point from 2002-06, and about 200 friends and relatives gathered for a pregame tailgate Saturday.
+Dickert played for Wisconsin-Stevens Point from 2002-06, and about 200 friends and relatives gathered for a pregame tailgate.

-''My grandma told me something today, your grandpa would be so proud if my grandpa was still here,'' Dickert said. ''That's a special moment.
-Special people that just know me as Jake Dickert.
-That's always what we've been.
-I'm just proud to be able to win this game with all of them here cheering us on.''
+Several of them hung around for a postgame celebration around the visitors’ locker room.

+“I think a few of the are looking for some beers in the fridge that aren’t there,” Dickert quipped.
+“Just Gatorades and water.”

 This game featured two separate plays in which one team intercepted a pass and then fumbled the ball away, creating a first down for the team that threw the pick.